Skip to content

 1. Lock the battle row.

-2. Compute formation bonuses for both fleets (formation × morale).
+2. Compute formation bonuses for both fleets (formation, supply-banded).

 3. For each active attacker ship: 70% hit chance → roll damage = attack_rating × 10 × attack_bonus × U(0.8, 1.2).
 Pick a random defender ship.
 Apply damage (defense bonus reduces incoming).